kehoffbin/lazy-dog/README.md

-# lazy-dog
+# hechle
-A statically typed programming language that gets compiled to C, the compiler written in C++
+A prefix postfix mildly functional programming language with a compiler written in lua.

-Currently under construction
+Currently under construction.